 Subject to receipt of all regulatory approvals, in their sole discretion establish one or more distribution reinvestment plans or Unit purchase plans or Unit option plans at any time providing for the voluntary investment of distributions by Trust Unitholders.
-Such plan may entitle those Trust Unitholders that elect to participate to a bonus distribution as a reduction of capital of BTB.
+Such plan may entitle those Trust Unitholders that elect to participate to a bonus distribution as a reduction of BTB's capital.

-Distribution
+Distribution history

-The following is a summary of the monthly distributions per Unit for the last three fiscal years ended on December 31.
+The following table is a summary of the monthly distributions per Unit for the last three fiscal years ended on December 31.